 Services offer local solutions through working closely with their communities.
-Communities have a part to play in preventing, detecting and reporting neglect and abuse.
+Communities have a part to play in preventing, detecting, and reporting safeguarding concerns.

 "I know that staff treat any personal and sensitive information in confidence, only sharing what is helpful and necessary.
 I am confident that professionals will work together and with me to get the best result for me."